kojokobi/udacity-microservice-k8/README.md

 ### Kubernetes Steps

-* Setup and Configure Docker locally
+* Install, Setup and Configure Docker locally
-* Setup and Configure Kubernetes locally
+* Setup and Configure Kubernetes locally with minikube
 * Create Flask app in Container
 * Run via kubectl

+## Updated Project files
+* app.py contains the application's logic to handle the prediction.
+An extra log was added.
+* Dockerfile is the file that holds the specification for how we want to package our docker image.
+* run_docker.sh Contains the code to test running the app using docker.
+* run_kubernetes.sh Contains the code to test running the app when deployed using kubernetes.
+* upload_docker.sh Script that builds, tags and uploads our docker image.
+* *tput_txt_files/docker_out.txt Output logs from the docker execution.
+* output_txt_files/kubernetes_out.txt Output logs from the kubernetes execution.